immutables/immutables.github.io/style.md

 <a name="nesting"></a>
 ### Enclosing type
 When model messages and documents, we usually want to have a lot of small value classes in one file.
 In Java this naturally accomplished by nesting those classes under umbrella top level class.
-Immutables is, of course, able to generate immutable subclasses for nested static inner classes or interfaces.
+Of course, it is possible to generate immutable subclasses for nested static inner classes or interfaces.

 Use `@Value.Enclosing` annotation on top level class to provide namespacing for implementation classes, generated out of nested abstract value types.
 This could be used as a matter of preference or to avoid name clashes of immutable implementation classes which otherwise would be generated as top level classes in the same package.

-* Namespaced implementation have simple names without prefixes
-* Could be star-imported for clutter-free usage.
+By default, namespaced implementation classes have simple names without prefixes, could be star-imported for clutter-free usage.

 ```java
 @Value.Enclosing